slay419/Slackr/acceptance.md

 ## User Profile functions
-As a user, I want a profile picture, so I can identify others effeciently on the platform
+As a user, I want a profile picture, so I can identify others efficiently on the platform

 *User Acceptance Criteria*
 - The profile picture is shown on the user profile